Andrew-Chen-Wang/emotional-words-in-media/README.md

 So here goes nothing...

 Credit goes to ProtonVPN and the Proton Team.
-Without their VPN, and no this isn't sponsored, I would totally get throttled by YouTube and never be able to experience it again in the name of science.
+Without their VPN, and, no, this isn't sponsored, I would totally get throttled by YouTube and never be able to experience it again in the name of science.
-(man I love such cliche quotes)...
-And without the YouTube-DL team, this project would not be possible.
+(man I love such cliché quotes)...
+Without the YouTube-DL team, this project would not be possible.
 Thank you all and sponsor them please!